dtlay/second-coming-of-greed/README.md

 This repo backs-up scog chapters in JSON format.

 todo(s):
- * some text still in unicode format.
+ * some text still in unicode format
  * convert into pretty PDF or Html for offline reading later